Skip to main content

 At a glance

-A surgical drain is a small tube placed during surgery to remove fluid or air.
+• A surgical drain is a small tube to help drain fluid or air after an operation.

-They typically remain in place for a few days until fluid production decreases.
+• Drains usually stay in for a few days until fluid production reduces.

 Video picks for Other surgery and procedures